devseme/Ghana-Akan-Naming-website/README.md

 * No set-up requirements.Run the index.html file on your browser
 * [Deloyed-page](https://devseme.github.io/Ghana-Akan-Naming-website/)
 ## BEHAVIOURAL DRIVEN DEVELOPMENT
-### Form displays in which a user enters date and gender.
+1.Form displays in which a user enters date and gender.
  *INPUT-A user enters his/her birthdate.
  2. INPUT-A user entershis/her gender.
  3. OUTPUT-a user gets to see his/her Akan name